jhuix/vscode-markdown-preview-showdown/README.md

 ### For local rendering plantuml

-When local rendering plantuml requires `Java` support, so [Java environment (JDK or JRE)](https://www.oracle.com/technetwork/java/javase/downloads/index.html) needs to be installed and the Java executor directory needs to be set to the global path environment variable for the extension to work：
+When local rendering plantuml requires `Java` support, so [Java environment (JDK or JRE)](https://www.oracle.com/technetwork/java/javase/downloads/index.html) needs to be installed and the Java executor directory needs to be set to the global path environment variable for the extension to work:

 - JAVA_HOME: Java SDK installed directory (must have a bin sub-directory)
 - Windows example: C:\Program Files\Java\jdk1.8.0_101)